backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Misc.md

 - Get the yaml file for any resource:
 	- `k get <resource-type> <resource-name> -o yaml > definition.yaml`
+	- This is useful when you have already defined resources in a cluster and you don't have their yaml files.

 - Formatting the output:
 	1.  `-o json`: Output a JSON formatted API object.